 (c)(1) Upon a verdict or plea of guilty or plea of no contest, the court shall impose sentence and shall enter a judgment of conviction which shall include the plea or the verdict, if any, and the sentence.
 Following imposition of sentence, the court shall advise the defendant of defendant's right to appeal and the time within which any appeal shall be filed.

-(c)(2) If the defendant is convicted of a misdemeanor crime of domestic violence, as defined in Utah Code Section 77-36-1, the court shall advise the defendant orally or in writing that, as a result of the conviction, it is unlawful for the defendant to possess, receive or transport any firearm or ammunition.
+(c)(2) If the defendant is convicted of a misdemeanor crime of domestic violence, as defined in Utah Code § 77-36-1, the court shall advise the defendant orally or in writing that, if the case meets the criteria of 18 U.S.C. § 921(a)(33), then pursuant to federal law, it is unlawful for the defendant to possess, receive or transport any firearm or ammunition.
 The failure to advise does not render the plea invalid or form the basis for withdrawal of the plea.

 (d) When a jail or prison sentence is imposed, the court shall issue its commitment setting forth the sentence.
 The officer delivering the defendant to the jail or prison shall deliver a true copy of the commitment to the jail or prison and shall make the officer's return on the commitment and file it with the court.

 (e) The court may correct a sentence when the sentence imposed: